 This study investigates the possibility of a sensitive period for the acquisition of lexical and collocational knowledge in a second language.
 The participants were ten adult native speakers of English and 38 very advanced adult non-native speakers with a range of ages of onset of learning.
 They performed a battery of tests, comprising a standard word-association test, an oral production task, and a range of written lexical tasks (developed for this study) focusing on the use of core vocabulary and multi-word units.
 The results are taken to support the existence of a sensitive period for lexical acquisition in a second language, and the overall tendency to similarity in scores obtained by NNSs with AOs of 7–12 and 13+ appears to indicate that this sensitive period closes around the age of six.

-This list is based on CrossRef data as of 24 january 2021.
+This list is based on CrossRef data as of 15 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.